OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 * Communication and shipping costs (long distance charges, courier, postage, dedicated web hosting, etc.)
 * Reproduction costs for plans, sketches, drawings, graphic representations and other documents
 * Renderings, models, prints of computer-generated drawings, mock-ups specifically	requested	 by the client
-* Certification and documentation costs for third party	certification	such	as	LEED®
+* Certification and documentation costs for third party	certification	such	as LEED
 * Fees, levies, duties or taxes for permits, licences, or approvals from authorities having jurisdiction
 * Additional insurance coverage or limits, including additional professional liability insurance requested by the client in a excess of that normally carried by the architect and the architect’s consultants
 * Direct expenses from additional consultants not specifically outlined in this proposal
-* Meals and lodging, when required to travel overnight

 *Reimbursable expenses include an additional 10% to cover in-house administration,	handling,	and	financing.*